What is 20/25 Vision?

-However, if you have 20/25 vision, it does not mean you have bad eyesight.
+However, if you have 20/25 vision, it does not mean you have bad eyesight or a bad prescription.
 To determine how well you see, eye doctors will look at other aspects.
 These include eye coordination and depth perception.

 If you have 20/25 vision, it means that your vision is not as good as average.
 In other words, objects that are clear to someone from 25 feet are only clear to you from 20 feet.

 This is different from people who have 20/20 vision, which is considered normal visual acuity.